One-Day Literary Writing Lodge in Hong Kong Voices

 Tammy Ho Lai-Ming is a founding co-editor of the Hong Kong-based international publication Cha: An Asian Literary Journal, an editor of the academic journals Hong Kong Studies and Victorian Network, and the English Editor of Voice & Verse Poetry Magazine.
 She has also edited or co-edited seven literary books and her literary translations have been published in World Literature Today, Chinese Literature Today, Drunken Boat, Pathlight, among other places, and by the Chinese University Press.
 Her first poetry collection is Hula Hooping, for which she won the Young Artist Award in Literary Arts presented by the Hong Kong Arts Development Council.
 She is an Associate Professor at Hong Kong Baptist University, where she teaches fiction, poetics, and modern drama.
 She also serves as the Vice President of PEN Hong Kong, a Junior Fellow of the Hong Kong Academy of the Humanities and an Advisor of the Leeds Centre for New Chinese Writing.
 Her second poetry collection Too Too Too Too and her first collection of short stories Her Name Upon the Strand are forthcoming.
 She also has two single-authored academic books to be published by Palgrave and Springer.
 She is the co-organiser (with Eddie Tay) of the Cha Writing Workshop Series, and she is currently co-editing a poetry anthology promoting cross-cultural understanding between the West and Asia for Goldfish Press (USA).

-Akin Jeje is an active poet and spoken-word performer in Hong Kong.
+Akin Jeje is an active poet, a spoken-word performer and a member of PEN Hong Kong.
 His works have been published and featured in both Canada and Hong Kong.
 His first full-length poetry collection, Smoked Pearl: Poems of Hong Kong and Beyond was a semi-finalist for the 2009 International Proverse Prize, and published by Proverse Hong Kong in 2010.
 Akin served as the MC for Hong Kong’s Peel Street Poetry collective from 2007 to 2014, and he is currently one of the three directors of the group.
 He was also an advisor to the Hong Kong International Young Readers’ Festival, and had been a volunteer moderator for the Hong Kong International Festival from 2012 to 2016.
 He has performed his poetry for public events and in schools, and has been presenting educational seminars on poetry for primary and secondary school students since 2014.

 Collier Nogues’s poetry collections are (Drunken Boat, 2015) and On the Other Side, Blue (Four Way, 2011).
 Her work has been supported by fellowships and grants from the MacDowell Colony, the Ucross Foundation, Vermont Studio Center, and Lingnan University.
 Poems, essays, and reviews have appeared in Jacket2, The Volta, At Length, Jubilat, Pleiades, Massachusetts Review, Cha, and other journals, and as the Academy of American Poets’ Poem-A-Day.
 Her bilingual, digital collaboration with Hong Kong poets and programmers about the ongoing aftereffects of Hong Kong’s Umbrella Movement launched in June 2016.
 She teaches creative writing in the Chinese University of Hong Kong’s MA Programme in Literary Studies, and is a PhD Fellow at the University of Hong Kong, where she studies contemporary poetry’s response to US militarisation.
 She also co-edits poetry for and and curates Hong Kong’s English-medium poetry craft talk series.